CUH Logo

 What is pleurodesis?

-Pleurodesis is a procedure that involves putting a mildly irritant mineral powder into the space between your lung and chest wall (pleural space).
+Pleurodesis is a procedure that involves placing a mildly irritating mineral powder into the space between the lung and the chest wall (pleural space).
 It is done to try to ‘stick’ the lung to the chest wall and to prevent the re-accumulation of fluid or air collected in this space.
-The mineral powder is put into the chest through a chest tube you already have in situ.
-Pleurodesis can be performed as an inpatient during hospital admission or as an outpatient in an ambulatory clinic setting.
+The mineral powder is inserted into the chest through a chest tube that is already in situ.
+Pleurodesis can be performed as an inpatient during hospital admission or as an outpatient in an ambulatory clinic setting

 How does pleurodesis work?